NetSepio/erebrus-npm-sdk/README.md

-# Erebrus DVPN npm SDK
+# Erebrus DVPN Client

 A Node.js client for the Erebrus Decentralized VPN (DVPN) service.
 This package provides a simple interface to connect to the Erebrus DVPN network using WireGuard and the new API key/organization-based authentication flow.

 ## Prerequisites

+- **Linux system required** (tested on Ubuntu, Debian, Manjaro, Arch etc.)
+- **Sudo/root access required** (needed for WireGuard operations)
 - Node.js (v14 or higher)
 - WireGuard installed on your system

-- Sudo privileges (required for WireGuard operations)
+> **Note:** This SDK is designed for Linux environments.
+WireGuard operations require sudo privileges to create and manage VPN interfaces.

 ## Installation